Kananaskis Hiking Tips: What First-Timers Should Know

 Although I find AllTrails to be quite accurate in Kananaskis Country, local safety officials warn hikers not to be solely reliant on hiking apps.
 The hiking maps on these apps can be wrong, your phone can run out of battery, etc. To mitigate against this risk, local officials have recommended having a paper map and a compass as a backstop.

-Buy the Banff & Mount Assiniboine Map and/or the Lake Louise & Yoho topographical maps by Gem Trek before leaving home.
-While you are at home planning your hikes for your trip to Banff, these topographical maps will be invaluable.
+I recommend you buy the Canmore and Kananaskis Village Map by Gem Trek.
+While you are at home planning your Kananaskis hikes, these topographical maps will be invaluable.

 Then, while you are here hiking in Kananaskis, just tuck your sturdy Gem Trek map in your day bag.
 Chances are you won’t need it, but just like gloves and a toque, you’ll be very glad to have it in an emergency.